Proven-Paradox/shaper-system/Handbook.md

 Cost: 5 MP
 Cooldown: 3 rounds
 Effect: You regain health equal to 2 times your [Vitality](#vitalitycapacity).
 Description: Taking a moment to recover.
-This could be stopping for a moment to refocus, extra endurance gained from disciplined breathing exercises, injecting oneself with a stimulant, and similar quick ways to restore one’s vitality and focus.
+This could be stopping for a moment to refocus, extra endurance gained from disciplined breathing exercises, injecting oneself with a stimulant, and similar quick ways to restore one’s health.

 #### Shieldshatter
 Attack [Curse]